 Is there a Medicare rebate for breast augmentation

 There is no rebate for cosmetic surgery and since most breast augmentation is done for cosmetic reasons the answer is no. This also means there is GST payable and we offer breast augmentation for $10990 including GST.
 However in the setting of a breast deformity where there is significant asymmetry of the breasts, and in the setting of breast cancer, there is a Medicare item number applicable and the health funds and Medicare will pay all hospital/theatre fees, and provide a rebate for doctors’ fees substantially reducing the out of pocket cost (to around $6000).
-To obtain more information about Medicare cover visit
+To obtain more information about Medicare coverage for breast augmentation see here.

 Can breast implants feel natural